-As described in Note 1 to the financial statements, in 2022, Bigfork Public Schools adopted new accounting guidance, GASB No. 87 Leases is effective for years beginning after December 15, 2019 (revised to year beginning after June 15, 2021 per GASB Statement No. 95).
+As described in Note 1 to the financial statements the District adopted a new accounting guidance, GASB No. 96 Subscription-Based Information Technology Arrangements (SBITA) is effective for years beginning after June 15, 2022, and all reporting periods thereafter.
 Our opinion is not modified with respect to this matter.